kevgo/vscode-markdown-ide/README.md

 ## rename Markdown file title ⇒ update links containing this title

-Run the "Markdown IDE: Rename document title" command to change the primary heading of a document.
-Markdown IDE updates the title of matching links to that document.
+When you update the primary heading of a document (its top-most H1), Markdown IDE can update the matching title of links pointing to this document.
+To use this feature:

+- put the cursor into the top-most H1 heading and run VSCode's `rename symbol` refactor (press F2)
+- alternatively, run the `Markdown IDE: Rename document title` command

 ![demo of the "rename document title" feature](https://raw.githubusercontent.com/kevgo/vscode-markdown-ide/main/documentation/rename-document-title.gif)